Automotive Keys Replacement

 Car keys and motorbike keys cut quickly and efficiently by our highly skilled automotive locksmiths here at All Star Lock & Key.

 Whether you have lost your keys, simply require a spare key, or a replacement car key, we are here to help and have different options such as genuine keys, after-market alternatives or keys without the button to save you money.

-We can make keys to almost every make and model in Australia including smart keys (push button start), European models such as BMW, AUDI, Mercedes, Peugeot, Land Rover, Mini, Asian cars such as Hyundai, Kia, Lexus, Toyota, Honda, Suzuki, Nissan, Mitsubishi, Mazda, American models such as Ford, Chrysler, Jeep, Dodge, GMC, and Australian Ford and Holden.
+We can make automotive keys replacement to almost every make and model in Australia including smart keys (push button start), European models such as BMW, AUDI, Mercedes, Peugeot, Land Rover, Mini, Asian cars such as Hyundai, Kia, Lexus, Toyota, Honda, Suzuki, Nissan, Mitsubishi, Mazda, American models such as Ford, Chrysler, Jeep, Dodge, GMC, and Australian Ford and Holden.

-We can make keys to Motorbikes such as BMW, Ducati, Honda, Kawasaki, Suzuki, Yamaha.
+We can make replacement keys to Motorbikes such as BMW, Ducati, Honda, Kawasaki, Suzuki, Yamaha.

 We also understand how important it is to feel confident and worry-free when it comes to somebody working on your vehicle.
 Our dedicated staff invests the time, training, and diagnostic equipment to ensure no damage to your vehicle's electronics.